awards

 reviews

-Jaya is the author of "Transactions of Belonging," a collection of short stories published in 2014.
+She is the author of "Transactions of Belonging," a collection of short stories published in 2014.

-She was the convocation speaker addressing the graduating class of computer science graduates at San Jose State University in 2015.
+In 2015, she was the convocation speaker addressing the graduating class of computer science graduates at San Jose State University.
+Her speech was titled "Why a Software Engineer became a Writer.”

 A SELECTION OF IN-DEPTH REPORTING STORIES